hsinyenwu/Web-development/README.md

 </body>
 </html>
 ```

- "title" will show up in the tab of the web browser. "body" is where we add the content.
+ "title" will show up in the tab of the web browser.
+It will not show up in the web browser, but important for web search. "body" is where we add the content.

 ```html
 <html>
 <head>